HenryVarro666/policy-changes-prediction/README.md

 ## Conclusion
 1. Normally, it takes one month to respond.
 2. Last peak was caused by Omeicron.
+3. No policy changes made this year with regrad to School Closing.
-3. We can speculate that new policy changes will happen in June.
+4. We can speculate that new policy changes will happen in June.

 ----
 ## 4Vs